filipus-samuel/DriverDrowsinessDetection/README.md

 ### 1. Downloading Section
 1. Download the python program file at github -> driver_drowsiness_detection.py
-2. Download the shape predictor file at this link -> https://drive.google.com/file/d/1Vl3LNP2o-5Gf9ok0lTR_Bu3mWtF10wQf/view?usp=sharing
+2. Download the model shape predictor file at this link -> https://drive.google.com/file/d/1Vl3LNP2o-5Gf9ok0lTR_Bu3mWtF10wQf/view?usp=sharing
 3. Place it into 1 folder and open the folder in your Visual Studio Code (VS Code)
 4. Open the py file and open the terminal
 5. Done!
 Your screen should look like this: